DWTechs/Checkard.js/README.md

 // Check if 'array' is an array and optionally if it is of length =, <, >, <= or >= than 'length' isArray(array: any, comparator?: Comparator|null, length?: number|null): boolean {}

-// This method lets you check if a value is included in an array or in properties of an object. isIn<T>(val: any, list: T): boolean
+// This method lets you check if a value is included in an array. isIn<T>(val: any, arr: T): boolean

 ```